intersel/jamrules/README.md

 ```

-# The Available Matching Functions
+# The Available filtering functions for "addRule"

 ## MatchProperty(aPropertyName)
 Tests if at least a property value of a property is shared between the configuration and the object